masakifukunishi/algorithm-data-structure-crash-course/bit.md

 An `unsigned integer` starts from zero.

 ### Answer
 Step 1.
-8 bits integer means 8 bits binary number it's represented using 8 binary bits.
+8-bit integer can represent values using 8 binary digits.
 Step 2.
-0 to 255
+The maximum value of 8-bit integer is 11111111 (binary) = 255 (decimal)
+Step 3.
+The minimum value of 8-bit integer is 00000000 (binary) = 0 (decimal)
 Thus, the answer is 0 to 255

 ### Q2
 What is the range of 32 bits unsigned integer?

+### Answer
+Step 1.
+32-bit integer can represent values using 32 binary digits.
+Step 2.
+With 32 bits, you can have 2^32 unique combinations.
+Step 3.
+The range of values for a 32-bit unsigned integer is from 0 to 2^32 - 1.
+Thus, the answer is 0 to 4,294,967,295

 ## Singed integer